-The Squiress Of Celtainia is the title given to any female elected candidate for this duty.
-The Lady To The Squire and Lord To The Squiress are the appropriate titles given to the respective spouse of the present-day Squire.
+The Grande Squiress Of Celtainia is the title given to any female elected candidate for this duty.
+The Lady To The Grande Squire and Lord To The Grande Squiress are the appropriate titles given to the respective spouse of the present-day Grande Squire.

 One Land, Many Squires

-Whilst it would be most favourable as a token of Panceltic unity to have one Squire of all Celtainia, it may of course be more reasonable to have a Squire for each country.
+Whilst it would be most favourable as a token of Panceltic unity to have one Grande Squire of all Celtainia, it may of course be more reasonable to have an independent Squire for each country.

 Yet, the purpose of this blog entry is to present, fundamentally, an alternative to monarchy, which would serve all our nations in a better, more fruitful way and paramountly, to ensure the continuum of righteousness in governance throughout all Celtic lands.